AMERICA'S GUN CULTURE: Second Amendment interpretation central to national debate over firearms, public safety

 Gibson said “there are a lot of things that can be done” to address gun violence.

+“Everybody feels the need, ‘Well, we have to do something.
+Even if it’s not going to work, we have to do something.’ and I’ve actually had people tell me that.”

-Bernstein discussed the possibility of making a “more strongly established constitutional right to bear arms” – but that also contained clear regulations, regarding age requirements, criminal records, mental illness, etc.
+Bernstein discussed the possibility of making a “more strongly established constitutional right to bear arms” – but that also contained clear regulations, regarding age requirements, criminal records, mental illness and similar factors.